kloetzerka/CellSpectra/README.md

 (If not installed already, we recommend to first install the latest version of Seurat and SeuratObject)

+Option 1: Install the latest version via devtools:
+### library(devtools)
+### install_github("kloetzerka/CellSpectra")

-download the .tar.gz file and change to the respective path
+Option 2: download the .tar.gz file for your CellSpectra version of interest from GitHub and change to the respective path

 ### install.packages("/.../CellSpectra_0.1.0.tar.gz", repos = NULL, type = "source")